maybe-finance/maybe/README.md

 # Quick Start

-For an overview of this repository, please [see the wiki](https://github.com/maybe-finance/maybe-app/wiki)

 ## System Prerequisites

 -   Docker (if not using Docker, you will need Node LTS 14.7.x and Postgres 13.x)